Kenneth Faried

-Kenneth Bernard Faried Lewis (/fərˈiːd/ fə-REED; born November 19, 1989) is an American professional basketball player for Panathinaikos of the Greek Basketball League and the EuroLeague.
+Kenneth Bernard Faried Lewis (/fərˈiːd/ fə-REED; born November 19, 1989) is an American professional basketball player for Baskonia of the Liga ACB and the EuroLeague.
 Known as "the Manimal" due to his hustle on the court, he attended Morehead State University for four years, twice being named the Ohio Valley Conference Player of the Year.
 He finished his collegiate career as the NCAA all-time leading rebounder in the post-1973 era with 1,673 rebounds, although he was surpassed by Armando Bacot in 2024.
 He was selected 22nd overall in the 2011 NBA draft by the Denver Nuggets.

 Faried played for the United States national team at the 2014 FIBA Basketball World Cup, where he won a gold medal and was named to the All-Tournament Team.

 High school career

 Faried attended Technology High School in Newark, New Jersey.
 Due to his lanky physique and low standardized test scores, he was not heavily recruited out of high school, only receiving interest from Iona College, Marist College, and Morehead State University.
 He ultimately chose to attend Morehead State, citing their persistence as the deciding factor.